-- (1) The information security guideline of the University of Göttingen/University of Göttingen Public Law Foundation will come into force on the day after its publication in the Official Announcements I of the University of Göttingen. - (2) At the same time, the general safety guideline of the University of Göttingen and the University Medical Center in the version contained in the announcement dated 15.06.2007 (Official Announcements 11/2007 p.
-493) and the organisational guideline for IT security of the University of Göttingen and the University Medical Center in the version contained in the announcement dated 15.06.2007 (Official Announcements 11/2007 p.
-522) will cease to be in force.
+- (1) The new version of the information security policy of the University of Göttingen/University of Göttingen Public Law Foundation (Information Security Policy ISRL -) will come into force on the day after its publication in the Official Announcements I of the University of Göttingen. - (2) (2) At the same time, the information security guidelines of the Georg-August University Göttingen/Georg-August University Göttingen Foundation of Public Law (Information Security Guideline - ISRL -) in the version announced on 24.01.2020 (AM 04/2020 p.
+46 ff.) will cease to be in force.

-Addendum 1 Assignment of the competent management for a respective unit
+Addendum 1: Assignment of the competent management for a respective unit

-Unit Competent management Faculties the respective Dean Interdisciplinary institute and central academic the respective Director/Management institutions (e.g., centres, Lichtenberg-Kolleg) Interdisciplinary and central infrastructure the respective Management institutions (e.g., SUB, labs) Institutions for special tasks (e.g., XLAB) the respective Director/Management Departments and staff units of the central the respective Management administration University hospitals and institutes of the UMG the respective Management departments, divisions and central institutions the respective Management of medical care or administration of the UMG
+Unit Competent management

+Faculties the respective Dean

+Interdisciplinary institute and central aca- the respective Director/Management

+demic institutions (e.g., centres, Lichten-

+berg-Kolleg)

+Interdisciplinary and central infrastructure in- the respective Management

+stitutions (e.g., SUB, labs)

+Institutions for special tasks (e.g., XLAB) the respective Director/Management

+Departments and staff units of the central ad- the respective Management

+ministration

+University hospitals and institutes of the the respective Management

+UMG

+departments, divisions and central institu- the respective Management

+tions of medical care or administration of the

+UMG

-Addendum 2 Catalogue of measures for basic IT protection
+Addendum 2: Catalogue of measures for basic IT protection